kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 ---
 title: "Code in any Language in Kestra"
-description: "Chose the right tool for the job by keeping your business logic and orchestration logic separate."
+description: "Separate your business logic from the glue code needed for orchestration."
 date: 2024-10-25T12:00:00
 category: Solutions
 author: